marcoalopez/GrainSizeTools/DOCS/FAQ.md

 Yes, it is always desirable to indicate the version of the script used.
 The rationale behind this is that codes may contain bugs and versioning allow to track them and correct the results of already published studies in case a bug is discovered later.
 The way to indicate the version is twofold:

-- The easy way we advise you to follow is by explicitly indicating the version in your manuscript as follows: "*...we used the GrainSizeTools script version 1.4.4...*" and then use the general citation in the reference list.
+- The  way we advise you to follow is by explicitly indicating the version in your manuscript as follows: "*...we used the GrainSizeTools script version 1.4.4...*" and then use the general citation in the reference list.

 - The other way is by adding a termination in the form *.v plus a number* in the general DOI link.
 This is, instead of using the general reference of the script: